2020PB/police-brutality/reports/Georgia.md

 Police shove and shoot protesters with rubber bullets.
 One man is shot in the head; he is seen being carried away unconscious.

-tags: shoot, shove, rubber-bullets, protestor
+tags: shoot, shove, rubber-bullet, protestor

 id: ga-atlanta-6